AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Especially during the pandemic, with hygiene measures being of the utmost importance, shop owners have to know which sections of their store are having the most foot traffic and congestion.

-The location data will show which areas need disinfection first.
-Or where social distancing should be enforced the most.
+The location data will show which areas need disinfection first or where social distancing should be enforced the most.

 Recommendation: